AberDerBart/mpdscheduler/README.md

-# mpdScheduler
+# mpdscheduler

-mpdScheduler is a client for mpd that adds functionality.
+mpdscheduler is a client for mpd that adds functionality.
 This is done via the mpd channel interface.

 ## Supported features